NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 basis function evaluated at that time step.

-The example below shows the original time series for a single pixel compared to the Fourier series approximation as computed by DMD.
+The example below shows the original time series for a single pixel compared to the approximation as computed by DMD.
 As stated above, the value of every pixel at every time step can be approximated.
 Thus it is possible to reconstruct (an approximation to) the entire input video using only the modes and the basis functions.

 ![pixel reconstruction](./pixel_example.jpg)